 The project has a set of members.
 Members are organizations that are active in OneBusAway, including transit agencies, universities, nonprofit organizations, and for-profit companies, but can also be otherwise unaffiliated individuals who are making a significant contribution to the project, such as developers or open data transit activists.

-New members are added by majority vote of the existing members.
+New members are added by majority vote of the existing members or the board.
 At least a year of sustained contributions to OTSF’s mission or other significant commitment is expected before prospective members are considered for membership.

 Board of Directors